Free Gift Card

 Variant 5: Affiliate Earnings

-If you look in the browser at the address listed there, you might even see a name of a totally different business/brand.
+If you look in the browser at the address listed there, you might even see the name of a totally different business/brand.
 Typically, this is followed by some numbers or an ID code.

 What happens is that the scammers create all these fake Free Gift Card campaigns to direct traffic to legitimate websites, which will in turn earn them affiliate commission once you install a product.